 Zuletzt aktualisiert / Last modified:

-Statement right – common interpretation wrong
+Statement right – common understanding wrong

 The laurels for a cure (better: recovery) are always given to the “professional” who is nearby.
 Thus the “ritual waiting until it becomes good on it’s own” gets the quality of the causation.

 The sentence most frequently used in discussions about homeopathy is “He who heals is right”.
 If this sentence is dropped, then any further discussion about theoretical and practical shortcomings of homeopathy seems to be over.
 It seems difficult to counter this argument.
 The reason for this, however, is mainly that it is not a real, valid argument at all.
 For the statement “He who heals is right” presupposes that 1. someone has actually been cured of something and that 2. the cause of the cure can be traced back to a certain, precisely described therapy that took place.
 However, it is often asked: If a patient is cured, what does it matter that there are deficiencies in theory or whether the two quoted conditions are fulfilled?

 Those who heal are right – first of all, this is quite correct.
 If my doctor prescribes an antibiotic for severe bronchitis, pneumonia or middle ear inflammation, which removes the bacteria and thus the cause of the inflammation and then my recovery follows, then, of course, he is “right” in the sense that his treatment was the right one.
 Of course, a surgeon is also “right” to plaster in my broken leg and my ophthalmologist is “right” to prescribe the right drops for conjunctivitis.
 And my car mechanic was also right when he “cured” my old Peugeot of oil dripping by replacing an old, defective valve.